Northern Opportunity Works (NOW) (CARF Accredited)

-Northern Opportunity Works (NOW) is an affiliate of Northland Counseling Center that offers vocational rehabilitation services to persons 18 years and older who have serious and persistent mental illness.
-We assist individuals in obtaining and maintaining suitable employment based on their personal strengths and preferences.
+Northern Opportunity Works (NOW) is an affiliate of Northland Counseling Center offering vocational rehabilitation services to persons 18 years and older who access mental health services.
+Our goal is to assist individuals in obtaining and maintaining suitable employment based on their personal strengths and preferences.

-At NOW, we fulfill this mission by providing job development services, which include searching for employment, connecting with employers and completing the hiring process.
+NOW fulfills our mission by providing job development services, including searching for employment, connecting with employers and completing the hiring process.

 Our employee support services include assistance in training for a new job, job adjustment, job retention and advancement.
-Each level of service is tailored to each individual employee.
+Services are tailored to individual employees.

-If you are interested in gaining employment within the community, please contact the NOW Program:
+If you are interested in gaining employment within the community, please contact NOW Program: